Help! My House Was Broken Into. What Do I Do Now?

 Photo: depositphotos.com

-After filing a police report, your next phone call should be to your homeowners or renters insurance company.
-Your instinct may be to start cleaning up, securing doors, and taking stock of what is missing, but your homeowners insurance adjuster should see the damage before you start fixing it (with the exception of securing the entry point if you’ll need to leave it overnight; the police can often help with that).
-Starting the claim with your insurance company right away serves several purposes: Allowing the adjuster to see the damage firsthand will more clearly convey the damage to your home, but also, many insurance companies provide benefits that will cover immediate repair of doors and windows, guidance on steps to take to prevent identity theft as a result of lost documents, and a caseworker who can help guide you through the rest of the claims and recovery process.
+After filing a police report, a resident’s next phone call should be to their homeowners or renters insurance company.
+A resident’s first instinct may be to start cleaning up, securing doors, and taking stock of what is missing, but their insurance adjuster will need to see the damage before it’s fixed (with the exception of securing the entry point if it’ll be left overnight; the police can often help with that).
+Starting the claim with the insurance company right away serves several purposes for the resident: Allowing the adjuster to see the damage firsthand will more clearly convey the damage to the home, but also, many insurance companies provide benefits that will cover immediate repair of doors and windows, guidance on steps policyholders can take to prevent identity theft as a result of lost documents, and a caseworker who can help guide policyholders through the rest of the claims and recovery process.
 It’s good to make that connection promptly.

 Deep Sentinel Home Security systems can make you and your family feel safe and secure with top-of-the-line equipment and live guards watching your home.
 View Deep Sentinel Home Security systems and prices.